kgshear/Youtube-API-Implementation/README.md

 # Youtube-API-Implementation
-YouTube API Implementation for a Software Development COurse
+YouTube API Implementation for a Software Development Course

 # Instruction for using